svvoii/custom_user_model/README.md

 python manage.py createsuperuser
 ```

+**NOTE**:
-*This is the necessary to be able to login to the admin page as well as see the custom user model we created*
+- *This is necessary step that allows to login to the admin page*
-*`createsuperuser` command will use the custom user model we created to create the superuser, where `email` will be used to login the user*
+- *`createsuperuser` command will use the custom user model we created to create the superuser, where `email` will be used to login the user*

 *7. **Run the server:***